-In the beginning, it was a small circle of idealistic musicians who we quickly got to know online through our first release on David Wenngren’s Kning Disk Imprint 1631 Recordings.
-Barely a year after our move to the film city in 2016, we were able to realise the first edition of the Q3Ambientfest, financed out of our own pocket.
+Initially, it was a small circle of idealistic musicians who we quickly got to know online through our first release on David Wenngren’s Kning Disk Imprint 1631 Recordings.
+Barely a year after our move to the film city in 2016, we realised the first edition of the Q3Ambientfest, financed out of our own pocket.
 In the following years, we have continued to meet new, inspirational colleagues.
 At the same time, we try to make it possible for artists to keep returning to our stage.

 Musically, ambient music has developed enormously, especially in the last decade.
-For many, the term embodies rather a sort of fundamental feeling of freedom and emphasises a natural need to give oneself to experimental surroundings.
+For many, the term embodies a fundamental feeling of freedom and emphasises a natural need to give oneself to experimental surroundings.